Morv55555/JavOrganizer/README.md

 # JavOrganizer

-A Streamlit-based desktop application designed to automatically fetch metadata and artwork for movie files, organize them, and generate NFO files compatible with media managers.
+A Streamlit-based web application designed to automatically fetch metadata and artwork for movie files, organize them, and generate NFO files compatible with media managers.

 ## Features